Mauro2888/AWS/README.md

 # AWS
-- Aws scripts

-# Create and Update script perform automatically the cration and the update for the cloud formation stack
+- Aws scripts repo that contains all basic scripts for perform automatically the cration and the update for the cloud formation stack

 ## params1 = name of the out stack
 ## params2 = .yml yaml configuration stack